ThorstenDoherr/searchengine/SE/searchengine.md

 #### mp
 <code>mp([*Icpu*])</code>
 dedicates <i>Icpu</i> number of CPUs to SearchEngine actions.
 Negative numbers determine the CPUs not used by the SearchEngine.
 Omitting <i>Icpu</i> returns the current setting and a zero reserves up to 6 CPUs (initial setting).
 You can deactivate multiprocessing by setting <i>Icpu</i> to 1.
 Because the SearchEngine also causes heavy file access traffic increasing the number of assigned CPUs has diminishing returns and may even have a detrimental effect.
 Use the <b>benchmark</b> function to find the sweet spot for appropriate CPU usage.
+For multiprocessing to be available, the SearchEngine has at least to be called once as administrator to make entries to the registry.
 [[Config>Preferences]](#configpreferences)
 [[benchmark]](#benchmark)